janjezek/website-blocking/README.md

 # Website Blocker

-A simple set of bash scripts to block distracting websites on macOS.
+A simple set of Shell scripts to block distracting websites on macOS.

 ## Features